ResaiMangco/Lookout-CCTV-System/README.md

 ## Future Improvements
 - Addition of more Cameras
+- Use of actual cameras for CCTV
 - ID system for multiple people detected with commands for IDs
-- Synchronous camera detection intersection
+- Synchronous camera detection for areas of intersection